dcunited001/dcunited001.github.io/_drafts/2016-06-05-im-not-religious-im-spiritual-3-my-own-beliefs.md

 time and place.
 This means considering how people lived in the past, as well as how they could live in the future.
 We should think of our possible future selves as already existing and act accordingly.

-    - simulate ancient models of thought
-      - think hard about problems without cheating by applying today's knowledge/technology
-      - how would aristotle have reached these conclusions?
-      - could the ancient greeks known this and if so, how did they reach those conclusions?
+Sometimes it's better imagine situations through the lense of our idealized selves than from within the confines of our present situation.

+> If I were already the person I wanted to be, how would I handle this
+> situation differently.
+That person that built my dreams, what would
+> he or she have done to get there?

+I find it an invaluable tool to simulate ancient models of thought.
+It helps to brainstorm other ways of viewing the world or of trying to reach the same idea.
+I will think hard about problems to without cheating by applying today's knowledge or technology.
+For example, trying to understand how arabian mathematicians understood algorithms when they originally developed the concept.
+Or trying to think through whether or not the ancient greeks would have been able to predict this or that.
+If so, how would they have been able to predict these conclusions.
+It's a useful tool, but can easily lead to unfounded inferences, so it's important to keep that in mind.

-- there are many things which are complicated by our way of life
+Yet, there are many things which are complicated by our way of life.
-  - in many ways, ancient people could foresee much more than we can comprehend
-  - we perceive them to be ignorant because they lacked technology
-    - but actually, our way of life clouds are vision and our minds, making it impossible to reach many of the same insights, which ancient people might consider common sense.
+In many ways, ancient people could foresee much more accurately than we can comprehend.
+We perceive them to be ignorant because they lacked technology when actually our way of life almost completely clouds our vision and our minds.
+We deal with so much irrelevant information and non-sense.
+Our lives are so structured so that we cannot see beyond our blinders.
+In some cases, it is impossible to reach many of the same insights, which ancient people might consider common sense.

+In fact, this is one idea behind the area of Buddhist eschatology dealing with Maitreya.
+Maitreya will appear in the future when most people are disconnected with the dharma and he will achieve enlightenment.
+After a certain point, people will lead incredibly long lives and they will completely lose the ability to become enlightened for a very long time.
+I want to refrain from making too many conclusions about this, but to me, this means we are disconnected from enlightenment because of some aspect of our culture or lives at that time.
+Or, at least, that our ability to reach true enlightenment or something like it can be significantly impaired by our way of life.

 ### Emphacizing Potential Over Faults

+I believe that we interact best with others when we see them for their potential, instead of their faults.
+We shouldn't limit another's capacity in our mind, through judgement or however.
+Too often we develop some rigid preconcieved notion of how someone "is" and we forget to think of them in terms of how they could be.

+This has happened to every one of us: someone sets their expectation of us and they treat us like that and we fall in line exactly with their expectations.
+Example: someone is treated like they might be a thief, they're hurt by the assumption and so, in response, they steal something.
+The example's a bit extreme.
+Another common example surrounds mental illness: someone is labelled as depressed or bipolar or schizophrenic or quick to anger.
+And the reinforcement of the label itself is responsible for reinforcing behaviors which contribute to the label.

+Obviously, if you find yourself in these kinds of situation, you shouldn't give in and allow other people to define what you are.
+That is weak, but it is all too easy to give in.
+The harder people try to label you, the louder and more vocal they are, and the more uniform their assertions, the easier it becomes to give in.

+Too often, I have allowed my silence and inaction to lead me to becoming defined by others, and honestly, I am so fucking tired of that.
+Do not try to label me or define me or tell me what I believe or explain to others what I think.
+I define myself.
+I have my own beliefs.
+I think my own thoughts.
+And no one should assume they have the right to ANY of that.
+I have sacrificed so much in order to never give in.
+In order to openly support drug legalization, so I will be damned if I let someone else define me or speak for me.
+Though, honestly, letting someone else speak for me probably wouldn't be too bad.
+However, I have been victimized in the workplace by a handful of people and I just sat idly by, not wanting to say anything wrong or worried that I'd sink to their level.
+And I just sat there, while they made my life miseraable; they ruined my life and I just sat there!
+They obliterated any confidence anyone had in my in my workplace.

+How often have
+you been labeled in your personal life and then you find

 - seeing the best in other people
   - being realistic, but treating them as though your seeing the best